Aliases for PTPRB Gene

 GeneCards Summary for PTPRB Gene

-PTPRB (Protein Tyrosine Phosphatase, Receptor Type, B) is a Protein Coding gene.
-Among its related pathways are PAK Pathway and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include transmembrane receptor protein tyrosine phosphatase activity.
+PTPRB (Protein Tyrosine Phosphatase, Receptor Type B) is a Protein Coding gene.
+Diseases associated with PTPRB include hyperkalemic periodic paralysis, type 2 and familial periodic paralysis.
+Among its related pathways are Adherens junction and PAK Pathway.
+GO annotations related to this gene include phosphatase activity and transmembrane receptor protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRO.

 UniProtKB/Swiss-Prot for PTPRB Gene